IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel denoising module that considers both user interests and the underlying social graph structure.
-Through a cross-domain approach, our method effectively learns user representation from both social and collaborative domains.
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a novel social denoising method in the global view that considers both user interests and the underlying social graph structure.
+Subsequently, this denoised social information is integrated with interaction data using a cross-domain propagation and aggregation approach, enabling the effective learning of user and item representations across both social and collaborative domains.